datstartup/ubuntuopenbox/_posts/2019-11-14-parse-Gmail-for-attachments.md

 sudo apt-get install fetchmail procmail uudeview
 ```

+### uudeview
-### uudeview is a command, I will use it like any other in Linux
+It is a command, I will use it like any other in Linux.

+### procmail

-### Configure procmail to forward to uudeview and unpack attachments to $HOME/epub_attachments (I need the directory /home/username/epub_attachements available)
+Configure procmail to forward to uudeview and unpack attachments to $HOME/epub_attachments (I need the directory /home/username/epub_attachements available).

-Edit its configuration file in my user's home directory.
+Edit its configuration file in my home directory.
 ```bash
 nano /home/username/.procmailrc
 ```